naviqore/documentation/Writerside/topics/benchmarking.md

 ### Hashset vs. Boolean Mask Array

-During profiling of connection requests, it was discovered that approximately 25% of the CPU time per routing request was consumed by inserting new stops into the marked stops hashset in the main loop of the Raptor router.
+During profiling of connection requests, it was discovered that approximately 25% of the CPU time per routing request was consumed by inserting new stops into the marked stops hashset in the main loop of the RAPTOR router.
 Since the set of marked stops is relatively small, we hypothesized that frequent collisions might occur in the hash function, leading to inefficiencies.
 However, attempts to optimize the hash function did not result in significant performance gains.